-- a.
-Verification of treatment for substance abuse (to be sent directly to the Board of Nursing from the treatment center), - b.
-Verification of compliance with after care recommendations, - c.
-Verification of current support group attendance, and - d.
-Sobriety date.
+- 1. Verification of treatment for substance abuse (to be sent directly to the Board of Nursing from the treatment center) - 2.
+Verification of compliance with after care recommendations - 3.
+Verification of current support group attendance - 4.
+Sobriety date

 Disciplinary Action by a Licensing Authority for Nurses